jpmorganchase/salt-ds/.changeset/brave-moose-drum.md

 "@salt-ds/data-grid": minor
 ---

-add support for custom cells with a single button per column
+Add support for custom cells with a single button per column